7 Heartwarming Classic Books Like Lolita

 We’re following the story of Albinus, a middle-aged man trying to come up with something.
 He is married, and he goes to the movie theater, and there is a girl (Margot) who works there.
 He falls head over heels in love with this girl who is 17 years old when the book starts.

 So Albinus starts an affair with her, and then everything gets bananas.
 I thought about how I felt because of the character-driven, well-formed and incredible.
 There’s a lot of plot and setup with the characters happening.
 Once you get 70% of the way through the rest of it, you can’t stop reading it.
-I have all sympathy for Albinus, who left his wife for a teenager.
+I sympathize with Albinus, who left his wife for a teenager.

 Margot was despicable from the very beginning.
 You get most of the stories told from the third person, but most of it’s from a business perspective.
 There is a chapter early on that talks about Margot.
 Ever since I learned about her from the beginning.
 She is horrendous, but it’s brilliant.
 Everyone should read the novel after Lolita.